My PiYo Review

 Aside from further developing other programs and business ventures with her husband and partner, Chalene still likes to hold her own classes and holds a PiYo class in her home state of California every Sunday.

-Since the initial release Chalene’s PiYo program, Beachbody has also added online streaming of workout programs to its On Demand feature and this has also become a popular habit among PiYo fans.
+Since the initial release Chalene’s PiYo program, Beachbody has also added online streaming of workout programs to

 While PiYo is not one of those exercise programs that depend on a specific dietary plan, there is, of course, a recommended diet for an overall healthier lifestyle.
 With or without the exercise program, the diet is also independently one of the best ones created.
 This makes the two the perfect pair to a healthy lifestyle and a rocking, flexible, capable body.
 This diet even rivals the 21 Day Fix’s eating plan in terms of being easy to apply.
 Unlike the 21 Day Fix eating plan, however, you do need to measure your food in serving sizes.